-Recover, if possible.
-Send to authorised disposal plants or for incineration under controlled conditions.
+Recover if possible.
 In so doing, comply with the local and national regulations currently in force.

 Do not allow it to enter drains or watercourses.

 Dispose of containers contaminated by the product in accordance with local or national legal provisions.